node-red/designs/designs/groups/README.md

 ##### Merging selection

-Another action will be provided called `merge-selection-to-group` (name tbd).
+Another action will be provided called `core:merge-selection-to-group`.
 This will merge the current selection into a group.

-If all of the selected 'things' are nodes, this is equivalent to the `create-group` option.
+If all of the selected 'things' are nodes, this is equivalent to the `core:group-selection` option.

 If there are one or more groups in the selection, they will be merged to be a single group.
 The new group will adopt the appearance of the first group in the selection.
-This is different to the `create-group` action which would create a new group containing the groups.
+This is different to the `core:group-selection` action which would create a new group containing the groups.

 #### Removing a node from a group